sebousan/miriamlasserre/content/services/colorimetrie.en.md

 \-Your colors for make up (foundation, blush, lipstick, eyeshadow and mascara).

-\-Adviced colors for your hair, metals and precious stones
+\-Adviced colors for your hair, metals and precious stones.

 \-Facial Shape advice (glasses, accessories, earrings).

 \-Morphology: Pieces and accesories which will balance your silhouette.

-You will have all the details about your season and sub-season and how to use your colors to look at your best.
-You will have all the shadows for make up corresponding to your sub season (foundation, blush, lipstick, mascara and eyeshadow) and your best metals and precious stones.

-Following the color analysis and Miriam’s personalised tips, you will know exactly which shades and forms to shift towards when you shop for both your make-up and clothes!
+Following the color analysis and Miriam’s personalised tips, you will know exactly which shades and forms to shift towards !